 After completing the taught programme to the necessary standard, students may proceed immediately to their MA dissertation/project.
-This can take one of two forms: a thesis-type project on a topic covered by the taught programme, or an extended translation with a commentary.
-In both cases, students are allocated a supervisor who advises them on their choice of project and monitors its execution.
-The normal length for each type is around 15,000 words.
+This takes the form of an extended translation with a commentary.
+Students are allocated a supervisor who advises them on their choice of project and monitors its execution.
+The normal length is around 15,000 words.